01 of 05

 - Try adding variation by making one or two blooms slightly more exact and some looser and more abstract.

-- Use waterproof ink and add a colored wash across the blooms.
+- Use a waterproof ink and add a colored wash across the blooms.

 - If using digital media, this can work well layered over a manipulated photograph to combine elements of realism and abstraction.